Peanut Butter Cost

 The presence of oil does not mean a lower quality of the product but on the contrary!
 Moreover, the lack of this characteristic indicates that the assortment in question contains hydrogenated oils, an addition that prevents this separation between fats and the peanuts themselves.

-To guarantee 100% natural peanut butter, choose products that are labeled as certified organic.
+To guarantee 100% natural peanut butter, choose products that are labeled on the container as certified organic.

 Experts claim that about 2 tablespoons of peanut butter a day should be enough to benefit from all the nutrients it provides.
 Moreover, if you manage to limit consumption to 2 tablespoons a day, your silhouette will not suffer.
-The two and tablespoons consumed daily contain approximately:
+The two spoons consumed every day contain approximately:

 In addition to its high content of protein, fiber, and unsaturated fats (‘good fats’), peanut butter is a rich source of vitamin E, vitamin B6, niacin (vitamin B3), phosphorus, magnesium, zinc, and copper, all of which are accompanied by 0 grams of cholesterol.